Skip to main content

 sudo apt install python3-pip

-4. Create a virtual environment to work with OpenStack:
+4. Create a virtual environment for working with OpenStack:

 virtualenv env